pfheatwole/thesis/meta/writing_guidelines.rst

 usage of a topic is developing slowly enough that it doesn't require large jumps on the part of the reader's understanding.

 And finally, explicit references are king.
-Implicit pointers such as "it" and "this" that refer to entities previously reference in a paragraph require the reader to maintain additional context; avoid pronouns if it's not unwieldy to use the name of the thing itself.
+Avoid implicit pointers such as "it" and "this" that refer to entities from earlier in a paragraph require the reader to maintain additional context; use proper names instead of vague pronouns when possible.

 ******************************